Directed flow of D and B mesons in an electrically and chirally conductive QGP at LHC energies: Summary and conclusions

 In conclusion, this study advances the understanding of heavy meson dynamics in relativistic heavy-ion collisions by presenting a unified framework for $\text{D}$ and $\text{B}$ mesons that incorporates $QPM_p$-based heavy-quark interactions together with electric and chiral conductivity effects.
 While electrical conductivity remains the dominant factor shaping the directed flow of mesons, the inclusion of chiral conductivity introduces more subtle modifications to the system, particularly in the case of $\text{B}$ mesons.
 The results highlight the contrasting behaviors of $\text{D}$ and $\bar{\text{B}}$ mesons in the presence of electromagnetic fields.
 A simultaneous experimental measurement of $v_1$ for heavy mesons containing both charm and bottom quarks would however provide valuable insights into the electromagnetic-field origin of $v_1$ in the heavy-quark sector.

-This work lays the foundation for future investigations into the detailed dynamics of meson directed flow, offering deeper insight into the interplay between quark charge, quark mass, electromagnetic fields, and chiral effects.
-It also underscores the importance of accounting for chiral conductivity, especially when comparing mesons with different quark content and mass.
+We emphasize that the present study provides a controlled baseline framework for investigating chiral electromagnetic effects in heavy-flavor observables.
+The treatment of chiral conductivity is based on the hierarchy $\sigma_{\chi}\ll\sigma_{\rm el}$, where $\sigma_{\chi}$ is included as a next-to-leading-order correction to the electrical conductivity, with both conductivities treated as constant parameters throughout the evolution.
+Consequently, the electromagnetic fields are obtained from an analytical solution, and the resulting chiral effects should be interpreted within this perturbative framework.
+In future work, it would be worthwhile to employ a fully dynamical MHD or anomalous MHD framework, in which the electromagnetic fields and chiral transport evolve self-consistently without these approximations.
+Such an approach would naturally incorporate effects such as event-by-event fluctuations and time-dependent chiral conductivity, providing a more complete and realistic description of the underlying dynamics.

+Nevertheless, the present framework provides valuable insight into the interplay between heavy-quark flavor, mass, electromagnetic fields, and chiral transport effects, and establishes a foundation for more comprehensive studies of heavy-meson directed flow in relativistic heavy-ion collisions.